belal221b/AUTOSAR-DIO-driver/README.md

     - Patch Version: 0

 # **Credits**
-This DIO Driver header file was created by Belal Mohamed.
+This DIO Driver was created by Belal Mohamed.